Last Updated on October 10, 2023 by Editorial Team

 Number Sense is usually weak in people with dyscalculia.
 Good number sense skill is a must for performing complex mathematical operations and functions.
 Kids with dyscalculia often struggle with these basic skills.
 Early adaptation of a new learning process is one way to deal with it.

 There are several resources available online/offline to help you out.
 Coaxing a child to learn in a new way is a delicate task that needs to be handled with care.
-There is a fine line between teaching a new trick or forcing one to learn.
+There is a fine line between teaching a new trick and forcing one to learn.
 The idea here is to make learning, fun.
 There are numerous ways of turning maths into a fun learning subject.
 One such is to present it to the kids in a form that they like the most.

 Yes, you guessed it right!
 GAMES.
 May it be indoor, outdoor, board, or mobile games.
 Kids learn while playing.
 They develop analytical, strategical, and spatial skills while doing it.
 Here is a curated list of the top 10 free mobile games for building number sense.
 The games listed are carefully chosen based on their application in building number sense and mental math skills.

 10. 2 For 2: Connect the Numbers Puzzle

 Connect as many similar numbers as possible before you run out of moves.
-The longer the line, the more points you get and the longer you’ll survive in this ‘2 for 2 game’.
+The longer the line, the more points you get and the longer you’ll survive in this ‘2 for 2 games’.
 The numbers will add up in multiples of 2.
 The game becomes really interesting and challenging as you progress.

 The app encourages kids to think ahead of the steps and plan better to score maximum points.
 The game turns highly addictive once you start playing.
 However, too many ads inclusion may ruin the gameplay.
-The game has been downloaded more than a million times on the android play store and sitting at 4.2 star ratings.
+The game has been downloaded more than a million times on the Android Play Store and sits at 4.2-star ratings.

 9. Math 24 – Mental Math Cards